Pliny the Younger: Writings

 Pliny wrote his first work, a tragedy in Greek, at age 14.
 Additionally, in the course of his life, he wrote numerous poems, most of which are lost.
 He was also known as a notable orator; though he professed himself a follower of Cicero, Pliny's prose was more magniloquent and less direct than Cicero's.

 Pliny's only oration that now survives is the Panegyricus Traiani.
 This was delivered in the Senate in 100 and is a description of Trajan's figure and actions in an adulatory and emphatic form, especially contrasting him with the Emperor Domitian.
 It is, however, a relevant document that reveals many details about the Emperor's actions in several fields of his administrative power such as taxes, justice, military discipline, and commerce.
 Recalling the speech in one of his letters, Pliny shrewdly defines his own motives thus:

 I hoped in the first place to encourage our Emperor in his virtues by a sincere tribute and, secondly, to show his successors what path to follow to win the same renown, not by offering instruction but by setting his example before them.
 To proffer advice on an Emperor's duties might be a noble enterprise, but it would be a heavy responsibility verging on insolence, whereas to praise an excellent ruler (optimum principem) and thereby shine a beacon on the path posterity should follow would be equally effective without appearing presumptuous.

 Epistulae

-The largest surviving body of Pliny's work is his 247 Epistulae, letters to his friends and associates.
+The largest surviving body of Pliny's work is his 247 Epistulae, divided into ten books.
+The first nine books contain letters to his friends and associates, while Book 10, which contains Pliny's official correspondence with the emperor Trajan, is generally considered to have been published posthumously.
 These letters are a unique testimony of Roman administrative history and everyday life in the 1st century AD.
 Especially noteworthy among the letters are two in which he describes the eruption of Mount Vesuvius on August or October 24 in AD 79, during which his uncle Pliny the Elder died (Epistulae VI.16, VI.20), and one in which he asks the Emperor for instructions regarding official policy concerning Christians (Epistulae X.96).